List of EastEnders characters introduced in 1998: Louise Raymond

 Louise Raymond, played by Carol Harrison, is the estranged wife of Terry Raymond (Gavin Richards) and mother of Tiffany Mitchell (Martine McCutcheon) and Simon Raymond (Andrew Lynford).
 She is first seen during the wedding ceremony of Terry and Irene Hills (Roberta Taylor), when Louise stops proceedings to announce that she and Terry are still married.
 Harison has described Louise as "very strong and resilient but deep down she has a very vulnerable streak [...] there are two sides to her.
 She is a lot of fun but she carries a lot of pain.
 Louise is a woman of the world who has had very high highs and very low lows.
 She is also a woman who sees people's flaws and accepts them without judgment."

+Arjun Kapoor

+Arjun Kapoor is the son of Gita Kapoor (Shobu Kapoor) who was conceived after a one night stand.
+He made his first appearance on 21 May 1998 when he was born.
+Her husband Sanjay (Deepak Verma) finds her in Birmingham and is shocked to see she has given birth.
+Despite his fury, he takes her home to Albert Square and finally comes to terms with Gita's illegitimate son and decides to raise him as his own with her.
+However Polly Becker (Victoria Gould), a local reporter writes a story about Gita's son for the Walford Gazette and the whole of the square know what happened.
+Sharmilla Kapoor (Priya Bilkhu), their daughter got bullied at school.
+Reporters began to make the Kapoors' lives miserable and therefore they decided to leave Walford in October 1998.

 Josie McFarlane

 Josie McFarlane, played by Joan Hooley, is the mother of Mick McFarlane (Sylvester Williams).
 She is described as "well-groomed...confident" and someone who "set high – if not impossible – standards, and inevitably people failed her."
 Josie fosters a young girl named Kim (Krystle Williams), who she claims is a distant relative of Mick's.
 Kim is actually the illegitimate daughter of Josie's philandering husband, and after her mother's death, Josie kindly takes her in instead of seeing her go into care.